nils-mathieu/piscine-rust/module-06.md

 ## Exercise 00:

-TODO: Spawn a thread with no scope.
+TODO: Swap using cell and shared references.

-## Exercise 01: Scope The Threads
+## Exercise 01:

-TODO: Spawn a thread with scope.
+TODO: Spawn a thread (maybe see scopes).
+Send, Sync

 ## Exercise 02: Mutual Exclusion

-TODO: Mutex
+TODO: Mutex and how that relates to cell.

 ## Exercise 03: